hikreschool/phoenix-profiles-starter/README.md

 # What Will You Learn

--Using Data Models
+1. Using Data Models

--Intro to UITableViewControllers
+2. Intro to UITableViewControllers

--Intro to UIAlertControllers
+3. Intro to UIAlertControllers

--Intro to Data source and delegate methods
+4. Intro to Data source and delegate methods

--Passing data to next ViewController
+5. Passing data to next ViewController

--Displaying data to the next ViewController
+6. Displaying data to the next ViewController

 # Notes